Advanced Architectural Design

 Portfolio of design work

-Please submit a portfolio of creative and technical work developed during your undergraduate studies.
+As part of your application, you should submit a portfolio of creative and technical work developed during your undergraduate studies.
 This might include design or architectonic work, and/or technical resolution of a building, a structure or other artefact.
 The length and format of the portfolio work is up to you, however, it is best to be selective and showcase quality work rather than everything you have done.
 If you have worked in projects in practice, include those as well, with clear annotation on which was the area of your responsibility.

 English Language Requirements